joshco/tcf/wp-content/plugins/slider-image/readme.txt

 When you choose dots to slide the images within the slider in you are able make some color and position customization from the slider General Options.

+= Demo 1 Mixed Slider =

+Mixed Slider is the way to show images and videos in one slider.
+Your rich content, consisting of videos and images will look amazing all together collected in one slider, using beautiful effects and other options make your website look unrepeatable.

+= Demo 2 Youtube Slider =

+Slider for YouTube videos, presentation of unlimited number of YouTube videos in one Slider.
+Slightly make your preferable customization on slider and enjoy scrolling YouTube links in powerful slider plugin.

+= Demo 3 Vimeo Slider =

+Our well know Vimeo source can be integrated in slider.
+Using Vimeo links collect all of your favorite videos in one Slider and nicely scroll them.
+Make changes on slider to give your videos more specific view and enjoy.

+= Demo 4 Post Sliders =

+Post Slider will hep you to watch your best posts with our best slider.
+Use different effects and all slider tools for sliding a sertain category of the posts, or just last posts.

+= Demo 5 Thumbnail Navigation =

+Navigate by thumbnails is modern and convenient demonstration for your website slider.
+It allows to see the thumbnails of your other slides, and by sliding you may follow and learn which slide is coming next.

 > #### Image Slider Demos.
 >
 >[Mixed Slider](http://huge-it.com/wordpress-slider-demo-1-mixed-slider/#plugin_demo_wrapper)